-Under South Africa’s Basic Conditions of Employment Act (2002, Art.
-78), employees have the right to inspect certain records about their employment (kept under the Act), including:
+Under South Africa’s Basic Conditions of Employment Act (1997, Sec.
+78)("BCEA"), employees have the right to inspect certain records about their employment (kept under the BCEA), including:

 - records containing an employee’s: name, occupation, time worked, remuneration paid, date of birth if under 18, and any other prescribed information (BCEA, Sec.
 31);

-- the particulars of employment provided to an employee when they start employment and when any information changes.
+- the particulars of employment provided to an employee when they start employment and when any information changes (BCEA, Sec, 29).

-The Protection of Personal Information Act (POPI, 2013, Ch.2, Art.
+The Protection of Personal Information Act (POPI, 2013, Ch.
+2, Sec.
 5) additionally gives individuals the right: